Pranav0305/CSE231-Grp61-03/README.md

 To implement a SimpleShell that waits for user input, executes commands provided in the user.
 The shell follows the scheudling policy implemented by the scheduler, a process of the shell itself.
 The scheduler schedules the jobs in the order of priorities and follows the round robin approach, allowing the processes to run for a certain period of time (quantum) and then switching the processes.
 The number of processes to be run at a time are specified by the user itself.
 The ```submit``` command should be used to submit an executable and can be used to specify the priority. (eg, ```submit ./fib 4```)

 The highest priority is 1 and the lowest is 4.
-By default the process enters the queue of highest priority The queue of highest priority having a process is executed first (again, in a round robin approach) and after every quanta the priority of the process decreases and it is shifted into the next priority queue.
+By default the process enters the queue of highest priority.
+The queue of highest priority having a process is executed first (again, in a round robin approach) and after every quanta the priority of the process decreases and it is shifted into the next priority queue.

 ## How to test